-EVT may also be authorized by the agency's Chief Human Capital Officer for other unusual emergency situations, in accordance with 3 FAH-1 H-3741 Emergency Visitation Travel (EVT) Procedures, including but not limited to as set forth below.
+All EVT requests shall be authorized by the agency's Chief Human Capital Officer in accordance with 3 FAH-1 H-3741 Emergency Visitation Travel (EVT) Procedures, including but not limited to the following circumstances.

-- (a) Death of an immediate family member: EVT may be authorized to enable a USDH employee or their spouse to travel in the event of a death. - (b) Eldercare: A parent of the USDH employee or their spouse's parent becomes temporarily or permanently incapacitated. - (c) New Child: A non-birth parent departs Post to care for a spouse or domestic partner who is giving birth in another country; or the non-birth parent(s) depart(s) Post to receive a child/children through adoption, fostering, or born through surrogacy.
+- (a) Death of an immediate family member: EVT may be authorized to enable a USDH employee or their spouse to travel in the event of a death. - (b) Medical: An immediate family member of a USDH employee or their spouse is critically ill and it is determined death is imminent. - (c) Eldercare: A parent of the USDH employee or their spouse's parent becomes temporarily or permanently incapacitated but is expected to survive and travel is necessary to assess the parent's need for new living arrangements or other form of care. - (d) New Child: A non-birth parent departs Post to care for a spouse or domestic partner who is giving birth in another country; or the non-birth parent(s) depart(s) Post to receive a child/children through adoption, fostering, or a child born through surrogacy.
 Post provides the fund citation for New Child EVTs in accordance with 3 FAM 3749.2.
-Approval procedures are outlined in 3 FAM 3746.6. - (d) Personal hardship: Circumstances, meriting urgent travel for family visitation with an immediate family member of a USDH employee or their spouse's immediate family member, in situations involving personal hardship. - (e) Unaccompanied Post: A USDH employee on official duty at an unaccompanied Post that is seriously wounded or becomes critically ill, is subsequently medically evacuated to another medical facility, and a family member's and/or other designated individual's presence is determined to be needed during the emergency period.
+Approval procedures are outlined in 3 FAM 3746.6. - (e) Personal hardship: Circumstances, meriting urgent travel for family visitation with an immediate family member of a USDH employee or their spouse's immediate family member, in situations involving personal hardship.